nenastiana/nenastiana/README.md

 Also proficient in UX/UI design (Figma, Prototyping, HTML, CSS).

-Eligible to work in the Netherlands (Highly Skilled Migrant Visa).

 I'm passionate about learning new technologies and UX/UI 🚀

 ## My Skill Set